Homemade Chai Concentrate is quick and easy to make with just a handful of spices and your favorite black tea.

 - 1 teaspoon whole cloves

-- 7 allspice berries
+- ½ teaspoon allspice berries

-- 1 heaping tablespoon cardamom seeds
+- 1 heaping tablespoon green cardamom pods

-- 5 black tea bags
+- 4 tablespoons black tea leaves OR 5 black tea bags

 - 1 vanilla bean OR 1 tablespoon vanilla bean paste OR 1 tablespoon vanilla extract